Ethiopian News & Opinion Journal

 With local elections (districts and kebeles or wards) and those for some forty vacancies in the national legislature scheduled for April 2008, the internal political situation approaches another potentially significant turning point.
 Unfortunately, opposition political parties are demoralized, arguing that the government has shut down most of their regional offices and arrested some of their supporters.
 Several of the opposition parties may not even contest seats for local offices, which in Ethiopia are actually very important.
 The current internal political dynamic surrounding these elections does not auger well for enhancing democracy in the country.
 Traditionally, there are no international observers for local elections.
 In any event, because of the size of the country and large number of contests, it would be difficult to mobilize a sufficient number of international observers.
 Nevertheless, the local elections are an opportunity for advancing democracy in Ethiopia.
 If they fail to achieve this goal, it will be an enormous lost opportunity.

-4 Responses to “Evaluating US Policy on Horn of Africa (David Shinn)”
+4 thoughts on “Evaluating US Policy on Horn of Africa (David Shinn)

 I doubt that Mr. Shinn thought half way in the interest of the Ethiopian people.